Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Initial responses to package management issues

-- Performing basic package management operations via the command line
+- Performing basic operations via the command line

 - Navigating package views in aptitude